kaurramanpreet/Myntra_Comp/README.md

 ## :star: *WebServer folder*

 * currently the work includes to run all the features of our project from a web application.
-* it is based on MVC structure.
+* it is based on MVC(model-view-controller) structure.
 ```
-for running just run the server using the command npm start from the root directory.
+for running just run the server using the command node index.js in the desktop directory.
 ```
 ## :hourglass: **Project Demo**